ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 <api-documentation source='grid-api/api.json' section='columnSizing' names='["autoSizeColumn", "autoSizeColumns", "autoSizeAllColumns"]'></api-documentation>

+Note that using `autoSizeStrategy` to fit cell contents only works for the Client-Side Row Model and Server-Side Row Model, but the API methods work for all row models.

 By default the grid will also resize the column to fit the header.
 If you do not want the headers to be included in the auto-size calculation, set the grid property `skipHeaderOnAutoSize = true`, or pass `skipHeader = true` to the `autoSizeStrategy` params or the API method.

 [Column Groups](/column-groups/) are never considered when calculating the column widths.